Michelle Ebanks

-Michelle Ebanks is the President of Essence Communications and People en Español.
+Michelle Ebanks is the President and CEO of the Apollo Theater.
+Until 2023, she had been the President of Essence Communications and People en Español.

 Early and family life

 Michelle Ebanks was born Michelle Marie Washington on January 11, 1962, in Dayton, Ohio.
 Her father, Thomas K. Washington, served in the United States Army where he transferred to bases throughout the country and in Germany.
 He was also a political activist during the civil rights era, appeared in a radio show weekly, had his own column in a Miami newspaper, and was the owner of several dry-cleaning businesses.
-Michelle’s mother, Charlotte Smith, was an employee of the city of Dayton as the department of housing and urban development.
+Michelle’s mother, Charlotte Smith, was an employee of the city of Dayton at the department of housing and urban development.

 Growing up, Michelle lived in primarily black neighborhoods.
 Before Michelle’s parents divorced, she and her two older brothers lived in Ohio, California, and Texas.
 After, they lived primarily with their mother and spent their summers in Miami with their father; where he resided after leaving the army.
 Michelle moved in with her father when she was in 5th grade.
 During that time, she visited her mother during school vacations and summer months.

 In high school, she attended Gulliver Academy, a private school, where she and her brothers would be the first African Americans to attend.
 When she was in 10th grade she was elected first president for her class and vice president of the student body.
 She was captain of her volleyball and tennis teams, as well as president of the debate team.
 Michelle graduated high school one year early.

 Ebanks married Gordon Ebanks in 1999 and had two children, Gordon James and Benjamin.

 Ebanks is a member of both the New York Women in Communications organization and Magazine Publishers Association.